turingschool/gear-up/communication_styles.markdown

 * Which communication style (Analytical, Intuitive, Functional and Personal) do you think is your dominant style?
   **(When you answer this question, please log your answer in the #on-campus channel in Slack.
 We will use this info to divide into groups)**
 * In what settings do you think this style is most effective?
 Reflect on a specific occasion when this style helped you be effective (build relationships, advance a cause you cared about, sell an idea).
-* Reflect on the other three communication styles?
+* Reflect on the other three communication styles.
 How would you characterize your reactions to people with these other styles?
-Does your reaction change depending on the context (a casual outing with friends versus a high-pressure project with colleagues?
+Does your reaction change depending on the context (a casual outing with friends versus a high-pressure project with colleagues)?
 * Does Murphy's article leave out other communication factors that are meaningful to you?
 What other lenses could you use to distinguish between individuals' communication styles?

 ### Discussion (25 min)